Marksville, Louisiana | |

 The land where Marksville was founded on was once a meeting place, leading to the present day Marksville Prehistoric Indian Site.[6]

-Marksville is named after Marc Eliche (Marco Litche or Marco de Élitxe, as recorded by the Spanish), a Venetian Jew who established a trading post after his wagon broke down in this area.[7]
-[8] He was a Sephardic Jewish trader believed to be from Venice.[9]
-His Italian name was recorded by a Spanish priest as Marco Litche; French priests, who were with colonists, recorded his name as Marc Eliche or Mark Eliché[10] after his trading post was established about 1794.
+Marksville is named after Marc Eliche (Marco Litche or Marco de Élitxe, as recorded by the Spanish), a Sephardic Jewish trader believed to be from Venice, who established a trading post after his wagon broke down in this area.[7]
+[8] [9] His Italian name was recorded by a Spanish priest as Marco Litche; French priests, who were with colonists, recorded his name as Marc Eliche or Mark Eliché[10] after his trading post was established about 1794.
 Marksville was noted on Louisiana maps as early as 1809, after the United States acquired the territory in the Louisiana Purchase of 1803.
-Eliche later donated the land that became the Courthouse Square.
-It is still the center of Marksville, the parish seat.
+Eliche later donated the land that became the Courthouse Square in the center of Marksville.

 Marksville's population has numerous families of Cajun ancestry, in addition to African Americans, European Americans, and persons of mixed European-African ancestry.
 Many of the families had ancestors here since the city was incorporated.